jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

 	* More variants of buy/sell/dividend/etc. transactions, including wrappers which you provide account names to instead of account IDs.
 	* Possibly new class for high-level consistency checks of existing transactions, e.g.: All dividends of domestic shares are actually posted to the domestic dividend account.

+* New sub-module for accounting-macros, such as closing the books.

 * New sub-module for management of securities and currencies (esp. bulk quote import).

 ## Known Issues